Skip to main content

 Guidance for Leagues considering litigation can be found here, and this includes questions to consider as Leagues contemplate taking legal action.

-For additional information about what to expect when engaging in litigation, see this guide.
+For additional information about what to expect when engaging in litigation, see this guide

-For details about the League's legal work, see the LWV Legal Center.
+For details about the League’s legal work, see the LWV Legal Center

 As always, the LWVUS litigation team is available to answer questions.
-For support, please contact [email protected].
+For support, please contact [email protected]

 Federal Litigation

-Leagues are encouraged to work with their point of contact on the LWVUS Litigation team (or to contact [email protected]) when considering any federal legal action or federal litigation.
-The LWVUS Litigation team can provide support prior to any action being taken.
 Under League bylaws, only LWVUS may take action on the federal level.
 This includes federal legal advocacy or litigation in federal court.
 Before taking any official action on litigation in federal court (i.e., a court with “US” in the name), including signing a retainer or filing a complaint, please complete the Federal Action Request Form to seek approval from LWVUS.
 LWVUS will respond to the request within 48 hours.

 • The proposed legal action or litigation;